jwtay1/PEG10-image-analysis/README.md

 Welcome to the PEG10 Image Analysis project!
 ---

-This code is for the upcoming manuscript "UBQLN2 restrains the domesticated retrotransposon PEG10 to maintain neuronal health in ALS" by the [Alex Whiteley lab](https://www.colorado.edu/lab/alex-whiteley/).
+This code is for the eLife article  "UBQLN2 restrains the domesticated retrotransposon PEG10 to maintain neuronal health in ALS" by the [Alex Whiteley lab](https://www.colorado.edu/lab/alex-whiteley/).